CasNil/Prompt-engineering/README.md

 Response: Hi [Students name],
 You could style your elements using inline-styling or adding a custom css file and style them individually there If you have any futher questions please send me another message and I will try to answer.

+Example 3:
+Student question: Hey, here is my code for a React component, could you review it?
+…

+Response: Hi [Students name],
+your code looks good but I noticed a few improvements you could make, for example...